ashram15/sorting_algorithms/README.md

 # Sorting Algorithm Visualizer (C++):

 ## Overview:
 This project implements and analyzes five common sorting algorithms in C++.
-It is also designed to benchmark their performances by sorting a large, randomly, generated vector and timing how long each algorithm takes to complete the sort.
-This serves as a visualization of each algorithm's time complexity.
+This program contains the following sorting algorithms and uses each of them to sort a large randomly assigned vector of size n.
+The program then displays the time taken to sort the vector using each sorting algorithm to the console.

 ## Algorithms:
 **1. Bubble Sort**:
    - Simplest Sorting algorithm; works by repeatedly stepping through the list, comparing adjacent elements and swapping them if they are in the wrong order.
    - Time Complexity: `$O(n^2)$`

 **2. Selection Sort**:
-   - Algorithm works by continuously finding the max element each iteration.
-This ultimately sorts the array.
+   - Algorithm works by repeatedly finding the minimum value of each unsorted subarray in the full array and putting it at the beginning.
+At the end of the array, the full array will be sorted.
    - Time Complexity: `$O(n^2)$`

 **3. Insertion Sort**:
-   - Similar to sorting playing cards in your hand
-   - makes O(n^2) comparisions worst case
+   - Sorts elements in the array by extracting and inserting the element in the correct spot (like sorting your hand of playing cards)
+   - Time Complexity: `$O(n^2)$`

-4. Quick Sort
+**4. Quick Sort**
-   - most efficient out of those listed here
-   - makes O(n log n) comparisions
-   - Divide and conquer algorithm
-   - Linearathmic (linear plus logarithmic)
+   - Highly efficient sorting algorithm, works by partioning and sorting based on a pivot.
+   - Time Complexity: `O(n \log n)$` (Linearithmic)

-5. Merge Sort
+**5. Merge Sort**
-   - Efficient sorting algorithm
-   - makes O(n log n) comparisions
-   - Divide and conquer algorithm
+   - A Highly efficient, stable, comparision-based sorting algorithm based on common divide and conquer algorithms.
-   - Linearmathic (linear plus logarithmic)

-This program contains these sorting algorithms and uses each of them to sort a randomly assigned array/vector of size n.
-The program then displays the time taken to sort each of those arrays/vectors to the console.
+   - Time Complexity: `O(n \log n)$` (Linearithmic - Linear plus Logarithmic)

 ## How to run:
+- Clone the Repo:
+  <code>git clone git@github.com:ashram15/sorting_algorithms.git</code>
+- Compile <strong>main.cpp</strong>:
-- compile with g++
+  g++ main.cpp

+## Sample Result:
+Size of array: 50000

+BUBBLE SORT TIME: 18.006124
+SELECTION SORT TIME: 5.936390
+INSERTION SORT TIME: 3.764035
+QUICK SORT TIME: 0.006673
+MERGE SORT TIME: 0.279051

 ## Technologies
 - C++